suzx917/HTTPTest/README.md

 | 2    | 82          | 536         | 121      | 99         | 1       | 1            | 100        |
 | 3    | 87          | 22204       | 131      | 102        | 10      | 19           | 100        |

-Simply comparing, Cloudflare worker wins over Google even consider the discrepency between packet sizes.
-50 KB packet on a 100 Mb bandwidth roughly needs 4 ms transmission delay.
-But also our experiment is very limted, it only has a single host and is in a small time window.
+The packets from my-worker are very small because they are refresh instructions (http-equiv="refresh").
+Presumably some caching technology comes into play.

-Some other observation:
+Most popular websites (such as YouTube, Twitter, GitHub) only support an HTTPS visit and our program gets a 301 or 302 to a https link.

-+ Most popular websites (such as YouTube, Twitter, GitHub) only support an HTTPS visit and our program gets a 301 or 302 to a https link.
+Due to limited schedule, SSL connection is not implemented for this project.

-+ Trying to find websites still supporting HTTP, we found some shame lists, like: whynohttps.com
+Any feedback is appreciated. szx917@gmail.com